yannvon/yannvon/README.md

 ### Hi there 👋

-🔭 I'm currently working on Blockchain related projects 🏫 Pursuing a PhD in Distributed Computing
+- 🔭 I'm currently working on Blockchain related projects
+- 🏫 Pursuing a PhD in Distributed Computing
+- 👯 I’m looking to collaborate on building fast, secure, and democratic Distributed Systems
-🤔 If you are a student looking for a Bachelor's or Master's thesis, don't hesitate to contact me!
+- 🤔 If you are a student looking for a Bachelor's or Master's thesis, don't hesitate to contact me!

 <!--